noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/3 - human networking stack.md

 4. Theta from 4 to 8 Hz
 5. Delta <= 3 Hz

 Remember that hertz is cycle per second named from Heinrich Hertz who proved electromagnetism in 1886.
 Those are measured and record by an electroencephalogram that is a test used to obtain the electrical activity of our brain.
+Our brain's electrical activity is unique, analyzing it we can find a brain code.
+In Internet there's public library of biological electrical measures that can be consulted to study this human feature:

+- **Brain-CODE** [[1]](https://www.braincode.ca/) OBI's secure neuroinformatics platform for data management, sharing and analysis

 In the remote neural monitoring network with radio frequencies it is possible to control in a victim: